Tel Masos: Economy

 Tel Masos is believed to have played a big role in the mining and smelting activities associated with copper extraction in Timna valley.
 It was a prosperous settlement at that time, being seen an important trading hub controlling copper production in the Arabah.
 It also played a big role as a centre of incense trade at the northern extremity of the Arabian incense trading route.

 According to Na'aman, the Edomites constructed a centre at Khirbet en-Nahas where the metallurgical production was concentrated, while Tel Masos coordinated the transportation and the territorial administration.

 Egyptian influence

 The Pharaoh Shoshenq’s campaign to south Canaan may have played a big role in the history of this area, and it occasioned many academic debates.
 Scholars agree that the main objects of his campaign was to get access to copper resources.
 Also, there apparently was a change in the production technique of copper at that time (late 10th-9th centuries).
-A scarab with Shoshenq’s name was found in the area at Khirbet Hamra Ifdan.
+A scarab with Shoshenq’s name was found elsewhere at Khirbet Hamra Ifdan.

 Yet the timing and the extent of Shoshenq’s conquests remain controversial, with different scholars giving different interpretations.
 Debates continue about Shoshenq’s topographical inscriptions of different sites he conquered, and whether or not they are accurate.
 Also how long the Egyptian control continued after him remains unclear.